A Friend of the Court

 Christian Legal Fellowship was granted leave to intervene before the Alberta Court of Appeal to make submissions on the Charter's guarantee of religious freedom.
 A central issue in the case is an important constitutional question: how should courts “objectively” assess whether a claimant’s conscience has been violated?

-The appeal arises from a dismissal of a religious freedom claim related to the oath of allegiance required of candidates for admission to the Alberta bar.
+The appeal arose from a dismissal of a religious freedom claim related to the oath of allegiance required of candidates for admission to the Alberta bar.
 CLF intervened to assist the court in applying the analytical framework for assessing a religious freedom infringement under section 2(a) of the Charter.

-bILL 21 Appeal
+bILL 21 Appeal (court of appeal of québec)

 By way of background, Bill 21 seeks to promote the “laïcité” (or secularism) of the state by prohibiting religious symbols for public sector workers – including lawyers who work for, or are under contract with, the provincial government.
 CLF has expressed concern that it effectively bans openly-religious lawyers from public service.

-In enacting Bill 21, the Quebec government invoked the Charter’s notwithstanding clause (s.
+In enacting Bill 21, the Québec government invoked the Charter’s notwithstanding clause (s.
 33), which allows a law to operate “notwithstanding” the fact that it infringes certain Charter rights, including religious freedom (s.
 2) and the right to equality without discrimination on the basis of religion (s.
 15).

 En guise de contexte, le projet de loi 21 vise à promouvoir la laïcité (ou le sécularisme) de l’État en interdisant les symboles religieux pour les travailleurs du secteur public – y compris les avocats et avocates qui sont employé(e)s du gouvernement provincial ou qui travaillent à forfait pour celui-ci.
 L’ACD a fait part de sa préoccupation que cette règle exclut effectivement les avocats et avocates ouvertement-religieux(ses) de la fonction publique.